heatherzurek/wanderlist/README.md

 https://heatherzurek.github.io/wanderlist-camping/

-_A web application that allows the user to create pre generated lists and edit them based on their trips needs_
+_A web application that allows the user to create pre generated lists and edit them based on their trips needs.
+Would like to continue to add on to this apps functionality by adding user authentication and ability to share the custom camping lists with friends._

 ## Setup/Installation Requirements